2023 Solar Incentives Guide for Wyoming, OH - Tax Credits & Rebates

 State & Local Solar Incentives

-Some solar incentives are often also offered at the local or state level.
-As with federal incentives, these could include rebates, tax credits and more.
-Incentives may be offered by the state of Ohio, or by your county or municipality.
-Some incentives are available for only a limited time, while others are ongoing.
+Some solar incentives may be provided at the state and local level.
+Like with federal incentives, these can include rebates, tax credits and more.
+Incentives might be given by the state of Ohio, or by your county or municipality.
+Certain incentives are available for only a limited time, while others are ongoing.

 Next Steps for Installing Solar in Wyoming